Assistant Professor (Sociology)

 Date opened: Eastern Daylight Time

-The Department of Sociology at the University of Massachusetts Boston invites applications for a tenure-track assistant professor starting September 1, 2019.
-Candidates are expected to have research and teaching strengths in quantitative methods, including survey research methods and statistics.
-Secondary areas of interest are open but those with specializations in criminology or criminal justice are especially encouraged to apply.
+The Department of Sociology at the University of Massachusetts Boston (UMass Boston) invites qualified persons to apply for a tenure-track assistant professor position to join our faculty beginning September 1, 2023.
+Candidates are expected to have research and teaching strengths in race and ethnicity studies.
+Secondary areas of interest are open but those applicants specializing in the sociology of health/mental health and/or criminology/criminal justice are especially encouraged to apply.
+UMass Boston and the Department of Sociology have a strong commitment to social justice and inclusion, and we strongly encourage people from the communities of color best represented in Boston to apply.

-Review of candidates will begin on October 1, 2018 and continue until the position is filled.
-Submit online your cover letter, curriculum vitae, contact information for three letters of reference, research and teaching statements, teaching evaluation data, and no more than three samples of publications and other writing.
+Review of candidates will begin on October 1, 2022 and continue until the position is filled.
+Submit online your cover letter, curriculum vitae, statement of research and teaching, and writing sample.
+Please be prepared to provide recommendation letters and a summary of teaching evaluations upon request.

 Back to search results Apply now Refer a friend